yoninazarathy/one-on-epsilon-assets/blog/polygonal-numbers.md

 You may have read several of our blog posts that suggest that mathematics is, more or less, the study of patterns.
 Here we look at mathematics relating to _polygonal numbers_, sometimes also known as _figurate numbers_.

 Let’s start with the triangle.
 If you draw an equilateral triangle and mark the vertices as dots, there are three dots.
 Now extend two adjacent edges, and make a bigger triangle.
-Iterate this proces as in the following diagram:
+Iterate this process as in the following diagram:

 <center>
  <img src="https://es-app.com/blog-assets/TriangularNumbers.png" alt="drawing" width="600px"/>